 Revenue is recognised upon the rendering of services and when the outcome of the transaction can be estimated reliably.
 In the event the outcome of the transaction could not be estimated reliably, revenue is recognised to the extent of the expenses incurred that are recoverable.

 (iii) Dividend Income

-Dividend income from investment is recognised when the right to receive dividend payment is established.
+Dividend income from investment in subsidiaries is recognised upon declaration by the subsidiaries.

 (iv) Interest Income

 Interest income is recognised on an accrual basis, based on the effective yield of the investment.

 5. INVESTMENTS IN SUBSIDIARIES